-California authorities rescue girl, 12, from pedophile who ran for Congress
+California authorities rescue girl, 12, from pedophile who once ran for Congress

 Nathan Larson, 40, was arrested in Denver for harboring a minor

-A 12-year-old California girl has been rescued after authorities say she was abducted by a man who is an admitted pedophile and went to prison for more than a year for threatening to kill either President George W. Bush or President Barack Obama, Fox News has learned.
+A 12-year-old California girl has been rescued after authorities said she was abducted by a Virginia man who is an admitted pedophile and went to prison for more than a year for threatening to kill either President George W. Bush or President Barack Obama.

-Authorities in Fresno County scheduled a press conference for 11 a.m. local time to announce the arrest of Nathan Larson, 40, in the alleged abduction.
+Nathan Larson, 40, of Catlett, is facing charges of kidnapping, child abduction, solicting child pornography from a minor and meeting a child for the intention of sex, Fresno County Sheriff Margaret Mims told a news conference Saturday.
+The girl wasn't harmed.

+"This particular case is extremely disturbing," Mims said.
+She said various law enforcement agencies cooperated in the investigation and that cooperation saved the girl's life.

+But she cautioned other young girls may have been preyed upon by Larson.
+"We believe that there are other victims out there," she said.

-Larson trolled the girl online and then flew from from his home in Virginia to Fresno in order to abduct her, authorities told Fox News.
+Larson trolled the girl online and then flew from his home in Virginia to Fresno in order to abduct her, authorities told Fox News.

-Police got wind and were able to arrest Larson on a layover in Denver and to rescue the girl.

 PEDOPHILE CAN RUN FOR OFFICE IN VIRGINIA, THANKS TO MCAULIFFE DECISION RESTORING FELONS' RIGHTS

-Online records show that Larson was jailed in Denver on an out-of-state fugitive warrant charging him with harboring a minor.
+Online records show that Larson was jailed in Denver on an out-of-state fugitive warrant charging him with harboring a minor, a misdemeanor.
+He awaits extradition to Fresno where he is facing the more serious crimes.

+Mims said Larson met the girl online in October and then groomed her over the next two months.

+After flying to Fresno, Larson took a ride-share to the girl's house and persuaded her to sneak away at 2 a.m.
+Monday and go with him to the airport, the sheriff said.

 Nathan generated national headlines in 2018 when he announced he was running as an independent candidate in Virginia’s 10th Congressional District.